diegoleteliers10/diegoleteliers10/README.md

 ###

-- 🔭 I’m currently working on Rise&Shine
+- 🔭 I’m currently working on Biovity & GigSy

-- 🌱 I’m currently learning **React Native (Expo) & Nest.js**
+- 🌱 I’m currently learning **React Native (Expo) & Nest.js & Rust**

-- 👨‍💻 All of my projects are available at <a href='https://dlsdev.vercel.app/'> https://dlsdev.vercel.app/ (not finished with responsiveness)</a>
+- 👨‍💻 All of my projects are available at <a href='#'> working on the new portfolio...</a>

 - 📫 How to reach me **dleteliersr@gmail.com**